stirofrancesco/Progetto-Finale-Machine-Learning/README.md

 │   │   └───weights
 │   └───Yolo12s
 │       └───weights
-└───video_test                      #contains video for testing ├───demo.mp4                        #short video that explains how to use the app ├───demo.py                         #app that allows you to do inference ├───download_dataset.py             #script that allows you to download the dataset
+├───video_test                      #contains video for testing ├───demo.mp4                        #short video that explains how to use the app ├───demo.py                         #app that allows you to do inference ├───download_dataset.py             #script that allows you to download the dataset